Contact us

 • Litigation related to real estate financing (GFA, GAPD, bond, Dailly sale, etc...)

-• Legal audit of debt portfolios (analysis of enforceable titles, guarantees, validity of the debt, recovery prospects...)
+• Legal audit of debt portfolios (analysis of enforceable titles, securities, validity of the debt, recovery prospects...)

 Support methods and proposed solutions: